 Enter Title (Not Required)

 Enter Poem or Quote (Required)Required In the book nook I found it— a face no bigger than my palm, leathered and silent, its eyes forever pressed shut against whatever it had seen.
-Grandma said a missionary friend brought it back from somewhere halfway around the world.
+Grandma said a missionary friend brought it back from a place where spirits walk in daylight.
 On the dining room window sill, a dozen squat green strangers kept their spines to themselves— silent travelers from the Southwest when my dad was still a boy, and I heard the first call of the desert.
-Her chairs wore lace crowns like they’d won something important.
-I thought maybe macassar was a disease you caught from leaning back too far.
+Her chairs wore lace crowns like saints at rest or queens without courts.
+I thought maybe macassar was a sickness you caught from leaning back too far.
 So I sat up straight and careful— not ready to die of comfort.
 The sink had no faucets— just a hand pump I wrestled until water gushed up cold.
-Beside it, Grandma’s lye soap waited, rough as a scab, yellow as old teeth, melting slow in a cracked dish, but it did its job well.
-And once, on a snowy afternoon, I found a wooden kaleidoscope— not colored glass and beads, but prisms and clever mirrors that turned the parlor lamp into a slowly unfolding star, spinning lambent silence through the room.
+Beside it, Grandma’s lye soap waited, rough as a scab, yellow as old teeth, melting slow in a cracked dish.
+It smelled like something old being made clean again.
+And once, on a snowy afternoon, I found a wooden kaleidoscope— not colored glass and beads, but prisms and clever mirrors that turned the parlor lamp into a slowly unfolding star, spinning lambent silence across the ancestral hush.
 I didn’t know then how a house could hold its own prayers— uttered in lace and iron, in spines and stubborn blooming, in water wrestled from the earth and a small, hard bar of grace.
+But I remember now: it listened, even when no one spoke.

 Enter Author Name (Not Required)